Dana Angelo White,

 A farmers’ market junkie and local food aficionado, Dana worked with Harvard Medical School’s Center for Health and the Global Environment to create the Healthy Harvest Food Regional Guides, to educate consumers on purchasing and preparing seasonal foods.

 As a practicing Certified Athletic Trainer, Dana provides emergency medicine and rehabilitation services to high school, college and professional athletes.
 She is also a CPR and First Aid instructor for the American Red Cross.

 Dana earned her master’s degree in nutrition education from Teachers’ College-Columbia University and bachelor’s degree from Quinnipiac University in Sports Medicine.
-She resides in Fairfield, Connecticut with her husband, two daughters and Boston Terrier, Violet Pickles.
+She resides in Fairfield, Connecticut with her husband, three children and Boston Terrier, Violet Pickles.